Taiwan profile

 Taiwan profile - Media

-The media environment in Taiwan is among the freest in Asia, and extremely competitive.
+The media environment in Taiwan is among the freest in Asia and is extremely competitive.

-There are hundreds of newspapers, all privately-owned and reflecting a wide range of views.
+Outlets "reflect a diversity of views and report aggressively on government policy", says Freedom House.

-Defamation laws are often used by politicians against their adversaries within a politically polarised media landscape, says Freedom House.
+Reporters Without Borders (RSF) says Beijing exerts pressure on Taiwanese media owners, and that Taiwanese journalists "are suffering from a very polarised media environment dominated by sensationalism and the pursuit of profit".

 The main terrestrial TV networks tend to be politically partisan.
 Multichannel satellite and cable TV are very popular.